obistos/angular-17-countries/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

+## Pre-requisite

+Please make sure that you have nodejs installed on your machine.

+## Installation
+Run `npm install` after cloning this project.

 ## Mock Data

 I have placed the user details inside src -> app -> assets -> users.json